What is API Integration?

 As API implementation is a direct productivity boost for the team and a great time-saver, programmers can focus on the most important aspects of each sprint, quickly delivering value to the business.
 Thus, it’s a common tool used to expand business capabilities.
 APIs allow organisations to grow quicklier than ever before, reducing barriers and simply innovate faster.
 Who wouldn’t want that?

-The technology behind API
+The technology behind API services

 When it comes to public APIs, the most popular and therefore commonly used are Web Service APIs, that use WWW addresses (say URLs) to provide access to services behind them.
 Here are the four most popular Web Service APIs: